 New York Times bestseller

-Malibu Rising brought more family drama than I ever anticipated, with well-drawn characters and an addictive plot.
-It’s the story of one forgettable night that forever changes one family, after their mansion burns in flames amidst their annual Summer party.
+Malibu Rising has an utterly addictive plot.
+It’s the story of one forgettable night that forever changes a family after their mansion burns in flames amidst their annual Summer party.
+When a story starts with a house fire like this one, you know there’s going to be a lot of propulsive action in the past leading to that point.

-When a story starts with a house fire, you know there’s going to be a lot of propulsive action leading to that point.
-In August 1983, Nina Riva, a talented surfer, and supermodel are the offspring of a legendary singer they barely know and a mother coping with raising her family alone.
+It’s August 1983, and Nina Riva, a supermodel, and her siblings Jay, Hud, and Kit are the offspring of a legendary singer they barely know and a mother coping with raising her family alone.

 The Most Fun We Ever Had by Claire Lombardo